so-fancy/diff-so-fancy/readme.md

 1. Grab the two scripts (`diff-highlight` and `diff-so-fancy`) via either downloading or cloning the repo.
 1. If you download `diff-highlight` from the official git repo, give it a `chmod +x`.
 1. Place them in a location that is in your `PATH` directly or with symlinks.
-1. Place `libexec/diff-so-fancy.pl` in the same directory as `diff-so-fancy`.
 You will end up something like this:
    * `~/bin/diff-highlight`
    * `~/bin/diff-so-fancy`
-   * `~/bin/libexec/diff-so-fancy.pl`
 1. Set up the git `core.pager` config, as described above.

 Note: The `diff-highlight` dependency is an [official git-contrib script](https://github.com/git/git/tree/master/contrib/diff-highlight), duplicated here for convenience.
 If you prefer less fancy in your diff, you also use diff-highlight [on it's own](https://news.ycombinator.com/item?id=11068436).